ombegov/policy-v2/_identity-draft/index.md

 > _Comments may be submitted by creating an issue on the [GitHub page](https://github.com/ombegov/policy-v2/labels/identity-draft) for this draft policy or by emailing the Office of the Federal Chief Information Officer at [ofcio@omb.eop.gov](mailto:ofcio@omb.eop.gov)_

 Agencies must be able to identify, credential, monitor, and manage user access to information and information systems across their enterprise in order to ensure secure and efficient operations.
-In particular, how agencies conduct identity proofing,<sup id="fnref:1"><a href="#fn:1" class="footnote">1</a></sup> establish digital identities, and adopt sound processes for authentication and access control will significantly impact the security of their digital services.
-Additionally, as information about individuals becomes more widely available through social media or through breaches of personally identifiable information (PII), it is increasingly important that all agencies adopt identity validation solutions that enhance privacy and mitigate negative impacts to delivery of digital services and maintenance of online trust.
-It is also essential that agencies’ Identity, Credential, and Access Management (ICAM) strategies and solutions are informed by risk perspectives and driven by targeted outcomes.
+In particular, how agencies conduct identity proofing,<sup id="fnref:1"><a href="#fn:1" class="footnote">1</a></sup> establish digital identities, authenticate users, and control access to digital resources will significantly impact the security of their digital services.
+Additionally, as information about individuals becomes more widely available through social media or through breaches of personally identifiable information (PII), it is increasingly important that all agencies adopt identity verification solutions that enhance privacy, mitigate negative impacts to misdelivery of digital services, and maintain online trust.
+It is also essential that agencies’ Identity, Credential, and Access Management (ICAM) strategies and solutions be informed by risk perspectives and driven by targeted outcomes.

 This memorandum sets forth the ICAM policy, providing agencies with guidance to strengthen the security of information and information systems.
 Specifically, it elaborates on three main areas: